cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 ... and other tasks and procedures.

 The documentation contains an adequate introduction and overview, but these are buried in the doc and difficult to find.
 The adoption path needs more focus and to be split out by user role.
-For example, "Getting started" should be different for a developer setting up toy server vs. an admin setting up a production server.
+For example, "Getting started" should be different for a developer setting up a development server vs. an admin setting up a production server.

 The **"happy path"** for etcd is not a simple procedure and, again, varies by user role.
 However, I believe that there is sufficient documentation of the most common use cases (configure and run an HA server cluster; set and get key-value pairs via an API from an application) to argue that it is documented.
 Exception: The Kubernetes and Linux installation instructions noted above.

 Task and tutorial content are **clearly named according to user goals**.
 Using "-ing" verb forms instead of "How to ..." would make headings easier to navigate.

 Tutorials contain large animated graphics of command line activity.
-Theser are distracting and degrade the usability of the instructions.
+These are distracting and degrade the usability of the instructions.

 **Escalation paths** are clearly described in [Reporting bugs](https://etcd.io/docs/v3.5/reporting_bugs/) and [Triage][etcdio-triage].